Runware/sdk-python/README.md

         print(f"Image URL: {image.imageURL}")
 ```

-#### Enabling teaCache/deepCache for faster inference
+#### Enabling teaCache/deepCache/fbCache for faster inference

-Flux and SDXL models support teaCache and deepCache for faster inference, with the trade-off of quality loss with more aggressive settings.
+Some models support teaCache, deepCache, and fbCache for faster inference, with the trade-off of quality loss with more aggressive settings.

 ```python
 from runware import Runware, IImageInference, IAcceleratorOptions